Jefferson Co. district attorney asks for tips as search continues for suspect in Paighton Houston case

 “Right now we have witnesses that saw her leave with someone and we know that she went with someone,” Washington says.

-Houston’s family has posted frequently on social media since her daughter’s disappearance, discovery and funeral.
+Houston’s family has posted frequently on social media since her daughter’s disappearance, discovery, and funeral.
 Washington reassures the public that the Jefferson County Sheriff’s Office is working to solve the case.

 “There’s a collaboration.
 The case started in the Birmingham division from where Tin Roof was, and from that point, her body was found in the Bessemer cut off division.
 So now you have Birmingham PD working, you have Jefferson County Sheriff’s Office that are handling the case now, we have the Metropolitan Crime Center (MAX Center) that was a resource as well.
 We had both district attorneys out there at the time her body was exhumed from that shallow grave,” Washington explained.